igomezv/igomezv.github.io/aboutme.md

 This is a page to share my professional information and some writings about science and programming (mainly in Spanish).

-Please contact me if you have any suggestions about the content of this page or if I can offer you my services (writing, teaching, physics or data analysis).
+Please contact me if you have any suggestions about the content of this page or if I can offer you my professional services (writing, teaching, physics or data analysis).
 I am also open to scientific collaborations.

 --------------------